 When will work begin in the Reserve?

-UCSF plans to begin implementation in September 2018.
+UCSF began implementation in fall of 2018.
 Bird-nesting season runs from March through August, which means work will only occur from September through February each year to avoid any disruption or harm wildlife.
 The work will be completed gradually over the next 20 years – small areas will be treated and replanted each year and assessed through each phase of implementation to ensure the goals of improving the overall health of the forest are being met.

 What impact will the implementation have on neighbors?